 Northern Ireland to Australia via Canada

 Growing up in Northern Ireland during the Troubles shaped DC’s formative years.
 In 1988 he emigrated to Vancouver with his wife, gifted singer-songwriter Marjorie Cardwell, and their young son, Joel.
 In the vibrant alternative milieu of the Pacific Northwest in the early 1990s Marjorie played her own songs in the rock clubs of Vancouver, with DC on lead guitar, described in one review as her “secret weapon”.
-They moved to Australia in the 1996, along with their second son, Samuel, and settled in Melbourne, widely regarded as Australia’s musical and cultural centre.
+They moved to Australia in the 1996, along with their second son, Samuel, and settled in Melbourne, where DC developed as a gigging artist and also began to perform regularly via his “Live From DC’s Studio” webcasts to his fans around the world.
+In 2015 he and Marjorie moved to Launceston, Tasmania, where he plans to continue his music career as normal!

 It’s an emotionally affecting piece with a fascinating back-story, and has a startling video which was an official selection of the 2012 SoCal Film Festival in Los Angeles, USA.
 This remarkable film has garnered much attention and been selected for use by a major charity and also by the Campfire film foundation providing thought-provoking short films for schools and universities.
 One of the Catapult judges, Australia’s esteemed Music Director John Foreman (Music Director – Australian Idol, Carols By Candlelight) noted that it has: